jeffpar/pcjs.v1/disks/pc/windows/1.03/README.md

 Directory listings of the six 360Kb distribution diskettes are provided below.

-It's been noted on the [WinWorld](https://winworldpc.com/product/windows-10/103) that 1.03 disks have been found with `USER.EXE` dated either `08-21-86` *or* `08-24-86`.
+It's been noted on [WinWorld](https://winworldpc.com/product/windows-10/103) that version 1.03 disks have been found with `USER.EXE` dated either `08-21-86` *or* `08-24-86`.
 However, we are not convinced, so we have designated those disks [Windows 1.03b](../1.03b/).